Zabrane/qlnd/doc/LightningTickerplants.md

 total_fees       | "1481"
 ```

-Once enough confirmations are received, the Lightning Wallet will display the balance by calling [`.lnd.walletBalance`](https://api.lightning.community/rest/index.html#v1-balance-blockchain), as shown below.
+Once enough confirmations are received, the Lightning Wallet can be instructed to display the balance by calling [`.lnd.walletBalance`](https://api.lightning.community/rest/index.html#v1-balance-blockchain), as shown below.
 A confirmed balance means the deposit is complete and the node is ready to open channels.

 ```q